rfht/fnaify/README.md

   *BSD platforms have been rolled out.
   You can check with [sdl2plat](https://github.com/thfrwn/sdl2plat) which platform is returned by SDL_GetPlatform.
-- mono: package availabel for -current, but not for 6.2 or 6.3.
+- mono: package available for -current, but not for 6.2 or 6.3.
 However, a version of mono with a few bugs can likely be built from the ports tree, by removing the line starting with `BROKEN`
 - game-specific libraries, like theoraplay, mojoshader, ... fnaify